 3.0 Completing Section 1 of Form I-9

-Have the employee complete Section 1 at the time of hire (by the first day of their employment for pay) by filling in the correct information and signing and dating the form.
-If the employee enters the information by hand, ensure that the employee prints the information clearly.
+Have the employee complete Section 1 at the time of hire (by the first day the employee starts work for pay) by entering the correct information, and signing and dating the form.
+If the employee enters the information by hand, ensure the employee prints clearly.

-- Have employees with two last names (family names) include both in the Last Name field.
-Employees who hyphenate their last names should include the hyphen (-) between the names.
-Employees with only one name should enter it in the Last Name field and enter “Unknown” in the First Name field.
-“Unknown” may not be entered in both the Last Name and the First Name fields.
+- Employees with only one name should enter it in the Last Name field and enter “Unknown” in the First Name field.
+Employees cannot enter “Unknown” in both the Last Name and the First Name fields.

 - Employees with two first names (given names) should include both in the First Name field.
 If your employee’s name includes a hyphen or apostrophe, include it.
 Examples of correctly entered first names include Mary Jo, John-Paul, Tae Young, and D’Shaun.

-- Have the employee enter their middle initial in the Middle Initial field.
+- Employees must enter their middle initial in the Middle Initial field.
 Enter “N/A” if the employee does not have a middle initial.

-- Have the employee enter their maiden name or any other legal last name they may have used in the Other Last Names Used field.
+- Employees must enter their maiden name or any other legal last name they may have used in the Other Last Names Used field.
 Enter “N/A” if the employee has not used other last names.

-The employee should enter their home address, apt. number, city or town, state and ZIP Code.
-Employees who have no Apt.
-Number should enter “N/A” in that field.
+Employees should enter their home address, apartment number, city or town, state and ZIP code.
+Employees who have no apartment number should enter “N/A” in that field.
 Employees who do not have a street address should enter a description of the location of their residence, such as “Two miles south of I-81, near the water tower.”

-It is optional for the employee to provide an email address and telephone number in Section 1.
-If the employee chooses to provide an email address, it should be entered in the firstname.lastname@example.org format.
-Employees who do not wish to enter an e-mail address or telephone number should enter “N/A” in these fields.
+Employees are not required to provide an email address or telephone number in Section 1.
+If they provide an email address, ensure it is in the email@example.com format.
+If they do not wish to enter an e-mail address or telephone number, they should enter “N/A” in these fields.

-Have the employee read the warning about penalties under federal law and attest to their citizenship or immigration status by checking one of the following boxes provided on the form:
+Employees must read the warning about penalties under federal law and attest to their citizenship or immigration status by checking one of the following boxes on the form:

 - A noncitizen national of the United States: An individual born in American Samoa, certain former citizens of the former Trust Territory of the Pacific Islands, and certain children of noncitizen nationals born abroad.

 - A lawful permanent resident: This specific immigration status describes an individual who is not a U.S. citizen and who resides in the United States under legally recognized and lawfully recorded permanent residence as an immigrant.
 This term includes conditional residents.
-Asylees and refugees should not select this status, but should instead select “An alien authorized to work” below.
-Employees who select this box should enter their seven to nine-digit Alien Registration Number (A-Number) or USCIS Number in the space provided.
+Asylees and refugees should not select this status, but should instead select “An alien authorized to work.”
+Employees who select this box should enter their seven- to nine-digit Alien Registration Number (A-Number) or USCIS Number in the space provided.
 The USCIS Number is the same as the A-Number without the “A” prefix.

 - An alien authorized to work: An individual who is not a citizen or national of the United States, or a lawful permanent resident, but is authorized to work in the United States.
 For example, asylees, refugees, and certain citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, or Palau should select this status.

-If the employee used a preparer and/or translator to complete the form, that person must certify that they assisted the employee by completing the Preparer and/or Translator Certification block.
+If the employee used a preparer and/or translator to complete the form, the preparer and/or translator must certify that such person helped the employee by completing the Preparer and/or Translator Certification block.
 If the employee did not use a preparer and/or translator, have the employee check the box marked “I did not use a preparer or translator.”
-If the employee used one or multiple preparers or translators and is completing the paper Form I-9, print out the Form I-9 Supplement, Section 1 Preparer and/or Translator Certification.
+If the employee used one or multiple preparers or translators and is completing the paper Form I-9, print the Form I-9 Supplement (PDF), Section 1, Preparer and/or Translator Certification.
 If the employee used one or multiple preparers and/or translators and is completing Form I-9 using a computer, check the second box marked “A preparer(s) and/or translator(s) assisted the employee in completing Section 1” and select the number of preparers or translators the employee used in the drop down box next to “How Many?”